-As of the end of August, the Labor Inspection Office had received 41 complaints.
-In 2020 the Andorran Social Security Fund had registered 5,870 workplace accidents, which led to 4,563 persons on sick leave from their workplace for an average of 24 days.
+As of the end of July, the Labor Inspection Office had received 45 occupational safety- and health-related complaints.
+As of September, the Andorran Social Security Fund had registered 2,788 workplace accidents, which led to 1.292 persons on sick leave from their workplace for an average of 43 days.
 One death was registered.